-Electric light had been seen in the South West prior to these events.
-From 1850 there are reports of displays involving the illumination of public buildings in the large cities prior to the public supplies being established.
-This was achieved by the use of mobile gas or steam engines driving small generators, often Gramme dynamos.
-The story of the early electricity supplies in the South West, as elsesystem (AC).
+The most enthusiastic individual and definitely the pioneer of the time in the South West was Mr H G Massingham from Bath.
+He was not an engineer but owned a chain of boot and shoe shops throughout the West Country.
+He was so impressed with the special lighting display he witnessed at Bristol Cathedral in November 1878, that he hired the engine and generator and removed them to Taunton where he set up a demonstration of twelve are lamps in 1880.
+It was next reported in December 1886 that he had signed a seven-year agreement with Taunton Corporation to light the streets of the town by the Thomson-Houston arc-light system (AC).
 However, tradition has it in Taunton that supply was commenced in 12 December 1885.
 A small station was established in his boot and shoe premises at Corporation Street, where power was obtained by using locally made 40 hp steam engines, driving Thomson-Houston dynamos.
 The arc lamps were supplied via overhead wires.
 The Taunton Electric Light Company was thus established and thereby the first public supply in the South West, the Castle Hotel being one of the first consumers.
 Taunton claims to be the first permanent supply in the country rivalling Brighton, by saying that Brighton was not completely successful.
 This is not born out by national documents.
 Taunton's installation had its problems too, within a few years it was found necessary to acquire new premises and build a larger central station at St James Street.